Discrete and continuous symmetries in monotone Floer theory

+extended $R$-linearly.
+By construction this is a chain map, respects the filtration, and induces \eqref{eqSSrep} on $\ssE{1}$, which is exactly what we need. \end{proof}

-\begin{rmk} There is an alternative way of looking at rank $1$ local systems for the enriched pearl complex: rather than building them into the definition of the complex, one can view them as a post hoc modification of the map reducing $\Lambda^\dag$ to $\Lambda$, whereby the monomial $T^A$ is sent to $m(\pd A) T^{\nu(A)}$ rather than just $T^{\nu(A)}$.
-From this point of view one would use \cref{labSSrep} with the trivial local system to constrain the images of the differentials over $\Lambda^\dag$, and then try to choose a local system so that the reduction to $\Lambda$ kills these images. \end{rmk}
+\begin{rmk} Instead of building rank $1$ local systems into the definition of the complex, one can view them as a post hoc modification of the map reducing $R[H_2^D]$ to $\Lambda$, under which the monomial $T^A$ is sent to $m(\pd A) T^{\mu(A)/N_L}$ instead of $T^{\mu(A)/N_L}$.
+We may as well then take the local system to be trivial in \cref{labSSrep}. \end{rmk}